Tuvalu at the 2020 Summer Olympics: Background

 Tuvalu is an island country located in Polynesia in the Pacific Ocean.
 Formerly a colony of the United Kingdom, it gained independence in 1978.
 The Tuvalu Association of Sports and National Olympic Committee was formed in 2004, and was recognized by the International Olympic Committee in 2007.
 Tuvalu first participated in the Summer Olympics in 2008, and have appeared in two more Summer Olympics before the 2020 Summer Olympics.
 However, they have never won an Olympic medal.

 The 2020 Summer Olympics were originally due to be held from 24 July to 9 August 2020, but were delayed to 23 July to 8 August 2021 due to the COVID-19 pandemic.
 For the 2020 Summer Olympics, Tuvalu sent a delegation of two athletes, one of 13 countries to do so.
 The athletes were the sprinters Karalo Maibuca and Matie Stanley, who competed in the men's and women's 100 metres, respectively.
 Stanley and Maibuca respectively were the female and male flag bearers during the opening ceremony, while Maibuca was the flag bearer during the closing ceremony.

+Competitors

+The following is a list of number of competitors in the Games and selected biographies.

+Matie Stanley

+Matie Stanley (born 4 May 2003) is a Tuvaluan sprinter.

+She was selected to compete in the women's 100 metres at the 2020 Summer Games and was given the honour of being the flag bearer for her nation in the opening ceremony alongside Karalo Maibuca.
+In the preliminary heats, Stanley placed 8th in her heat with a personal best time of 14.52 seconds, and did not qualify for the next round.
+She was said to have had a rapid rise since starting athletics in 2018.